Title 301 | Chapter 002 | Regulation 081REG

 Section 11.

 Temporary Facility.
-Native wildlife housed in a temporary facility or exhibit shall be housed in a cage that meets the minimum cage specifications establishedprovided in Section 8 of this administrative regulation if present in any geographical location for more than ten (10) days.
+Native wildlife housed in a temporary facility or exhibit shall be housed in a cage that meets the minimum cage specifications established in Section 8 of this administrative regulation if present in any geographical location for more than ten (10) days.

 Section 12.

-Inspections and Accessand Permit Revocation.
+Inspections and Access.

 (1)